BashCrash3rs/BashCrash3rs.github.io/_posts/2026-09-05-NNS-CTF-2026-Web-Hacker-2.md

 ![Challenge Description](/assets/images/NNSCTF2026/6_Boarding_Pass.webp)
 <br><br>

 This screen shows us an aircraft boarding pass from an airline called NNS Air.
 There is a lot of information listed on it but the majority of it is of no use to us other than maybe to confuse us with a bunch of dead ends.
 One of the first tools that comes to mind when trying to solve web exploits challenges is, of course, Burp Suite.
 So we are going to load it up and use it to explore the webpage.
 With Burp Suite open, we will visit the page again to inspect the webpage's sitemap.
-Here we see that we have a couple of endpoint to explore
+Here we see that we have a couple of endpoints that we can explore.